Home Compare IVZ vs SDF.DE

 Invesco vs K+S Aktiengesellschaft: Which Stock Looks Stronger in 2026?

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (IVZ: Russell 1000, SDF.DE: HDAX).
+Peer scores are normalised within each company's primary universe (IVZ: S&P 500, SDF.DE: HDAX).

-The clearest separation starts in growth, but stability adds another real layer to the result.
-The overall score gap is 12 points in favour of K+S Aktiengesellschaft.
+The clearest separation starts in profitability, but stability adds another real layer to the result.
+K+S Aktiengesellschaft leads by 20 points on the overall comparison score.

 Trajectory Similarity